javierlocp/my-personal-site/src/posts/ux-of-decimals.md

 Special thanks to [Fendy Ibrahim](https://www.linkedin.com/in/iamfnd/) for proofreading.

-\* Disclaimer: All UI examples are handcrafted by Javier Lo.
+\* Note: All UI examples are handcrafted by Javier Lo.